Fantemil/Hyperlib/README.md

 <img width="230" alt="Hyperlib logo" src="https://user-images.githubusercontent.com/69359704/192140796-0cd0ea44-0b0f-4ec9-9157-502df1f5e043.png">

+# Open Source!
+The Selenium Bots are now open sourced but i won't develop them further

 # Welcome to Hyperlib!

 Hyperlib is a Project i started to offer people a script, which is a big hub with many scripts for many games.
 And that keyless of course!